ziweiji/ziweiji.github.io/_pages/about.md

 ### *2023*
 + "A multitask, multilingual, multimodal evaluation of chatgpt on reasoning, hallucination, and interactivity."
 Won Area Chair Award (Language Modeling and Analysis) at AACL!
 ### *2019*
-+ Graduate from HUST with hornors
++ Graduate from HUST with honors
 ### *2018*
 + Win National Scholarship
 + Win Merit Student at HUST